NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Beast Speaker.md

 **Prerequisites** Animal Trainer Dedication
 * * *
-You constantly have the effects of [[Spells/Speak with Animals|Speak with Animals]] as a 2nd-rank innate primal spell.
+You constantly have the effects of [[Speak with Animals|Speak with Animals]] as a 2nd-rank innate primal spell.
 You gain a +2 circumstance bonus to Diplomacy checks to [[Actions/Request|Make a Request]] of animals while this spell is active.

 *Source: Pathfinder #152: Legacy of the Lost God* *OGL*